samwiseGhandi/Cross-Media-MAU-school-project/README.md

-# X-Mediaspel
+# Cross Media course at Malmoe University
-* This is a school project for a game that incorporates the IRL world into the story
+* This is a school project for a game that incorporates the IRL world into the story.